selcold/.github/profile/README.md

 ### About Us
 Our organization is relatively new, but our members are driven by a shared love for technology and a desire to learn and grow together.
 We believe in the power of collaboration and constantly strive to push the boundaries of what we can achieve.

+Join us as we embark on this exciting journey of exploration and innovation in the world of software development!

 ## Projects

 ### scratch-building